• Skip to primary navigation

 What is Thai Tea Boba?

-Thai tea boba in its simplest form is cold black tea with evaporated milk that includes chewy tapioca flour balls known as boba.
+Thai tea boba, in its simplest form, is cold black tea with evaporated milk that includes chewy tapioca flour balls known as boba.

 Some recipes add exotic spices such as star anise and cloves for a bolder flavour to the drink.
 Some people also prefer to use sweetened condensed milk.
-In many restaurants, the trend has been to add bright orange food colouring to make the beverage look attractive for customers.
+In many restaurants, the trend has been to add bright orange food colouring to make the beverage look attractive to customers.

 History of Thai Tea Boba